-The fundamentals of art are what I consider to be the building blocks of an artwork.
+The fundamentals of art are the building blocks of an artwork.
 They are color, composition, value, form, brushwork, and perspective.

-The fundamentals are generally universal across different mediums and styles.
+The fundamentals are, for the most part, universal across different mediums and styles.
 Learning them will help you become a well-rounded and versatile artist.

 I like to break color into two parts: color theory and color mixing and application.
 Successful use of color in painting requires a thorough understanding of both.

-Color theory refers to the body of principles which address how we see color and what it is.
+Color theory refers to the body of principles that address how we see color and what it is.

 Hue: Where the color is located on the color wheel.
 Red, blue, yellow, green: these are different hues.

 Saturation: How vivid or rich a color is.
-A color which is highly saturated is vivid.
+A color that is highly saturated is vivid.
 A low saturation color is weak and close to gray.